We need to calculate the numbers of office hours between 2 dates.

 0 Votes

-Paola Tomei posted about 1 month ago Admin Best Answer
+Paola Tomei posted 3 months ago Admin Best Answer

 You could still use NETWORKDAYS to evaluate number of working days between Start date and End date (multiplied by number of working hours in a day) , then deduct 'hours lost' due to work starting after 09:00am or finishing before 17:00 per each engagement.
 This will work if your data is 'clean', so each job's start time is reliably before the end time.